appsfire/Appsfire-AIR-plugin/README.md

 # Adobe Air Native Extension for Appsfire SDK (iOS)

-This documentation is a brief introduction to Appsfire SDK for Adobe Air.
-We recommend you to take a look at the general documentation of the Appsfire [SDK](http://docs.appsfire.com).
-Most of methods were implemented in the Appsfire ANE.
-If you have a problem during the integration, don't hesitate to [contact us](mailto:support@appsfire.com).
+This documentation is a brief introduction to the Appsfire SDK for Adobe Air.
+We recommend you to read the Appsfire documentation [SDK](http://docs.appsfire.com) before jumping into its Adobe Air implementation.
+Most of the iOS Appsfire SDK methods were implemented in the Appsfire ANE.
+If you have any problem during the integration, don't hesitate to [contact us](mailto:support@appsfire.com).

-**Note** : The Appsfire ANE only support the iOS platform.
+**Note**: the Appsfire ANE only supports the iOS platform.

 ### Appsfire SDK
 This ANE includes the [**version 2.2.2**](https://github.com/appsfire/Appsfire-iOS-SDK/releases/tag/2.2.2) release of the Appsfire iOS SDK.

 ### Requirements
-Appsfire iOS SDK support **iOS 5.1.1+**.
+Appsfire iOS SDK supports **iOS 5.1.1+**.

 ### Getting Started

 After you have set up your app on the [Appsfire Dashboard](http://dashboard.appsfire.com), you are ready to begin integrating the Appsfire SDK into your AIR project.

 First, import the Appsfire ANE in your Adobe Air project.
-We recommend creating a directory in your project for native extensions, and copy `AppsfireANE.ane` and `AppsfireANE.swc` located in the *bin* folder to that directory.
+We recommend to create a directory in your project for native extensions, and copy `AppsfireANE.ane` and `AppsfireANE.swc` located in the *bin* folder to that directory.
 Then, if you are using *Flash Builder*, you can just add that directory as a native extension directory in your project settings.

-Second, make sure you add the `<extensionID>` declaration to your AIR application descriptor's root `<application>` element like in the following example:
+Second, make sure you add the `<extensionID>` declaration to your AIR application descriptor's root `<application>` element as shown in the following example:

 ```xml
 <extensions>